apache/incubator-streampark-website/blog/6-streampark-usercase-joyme.md

 ![](/blog/joyme/add_projectconfiguration.png)

 As well as the task’s parallelism, monitoring method, etc., memory size should be configured based on the needs of the task.
 Program Args, the program parameters, are defined according to the program's needs.
-For example: If our unified startup class is StartJobApp, to start a job, it's necessary to pass the full name of the job, informing the startup class which class to find to launch the task—essentially, a reflection mechanism.
+For example: If our unified startup class is StartJobApp, to start a job, it's necessary to pass the full name of the job, informing the startup class which class to find to launch the task—essentially, which is a reflection mechanism.
 After the job configuration is complete, it is also submitted with Submit and then deployed from the application interface.

 ![](/blog/joyme/application_interface.png)